 LGBT Americans, just like other Americans, want to contribute positively to society through public service and volunteerism.
 While the number of openly LGBT appointed and elected officials is growing, a glass ceiling remains at the highest levels of government and in many areas of the country.
-Stigma and discrimination make it more difficult for LGBT people to serve in local and state government positions in some parts of the U.S. In Virginia recently, an openly gay prosecutor lost a confirmation vote in the state legislature to become a district judge, even though he was highly qualified for the post and came recommended by members of both parties.
+There has yet to be an openly LGBT U.S. Senator or cabinet secretary, and stigma and discrimination make it more difficult for LGBT people to serve in local and state government positions in some parts of the U.S. In Virginia recently, an openly gay prosecutor lost a confirmation vote in the state legislature to become a district judge, even though he was highly qualified for the post and came recommended by members of both parties.
 An openly lesbian den mother of an Ohio Cub Scout chapter was removed from her volunteer post because of her sexual orientation.
 United States senators asked to comment on the possibility of an openly lesbian nominee for the U.S. Supreme Court in 2009 called the idea, "a bridge too far."
-Of the more than 12,000 Americans who have served in Congress, just 11 have been openly gay or lesbian.
+Of the more than 12,000 Americans who have served in Congress, just seven have been openly gay or lesbian.